semantifyit/instant-annotator/README.md

 ```

-### Javascript Dependencies
+#### Javascript Dependencies -- OPTIONAL

-This plugin depends on few javascript libraries.
+>This plugin depends on few javascript libraries.
+They are loaded automatically, but if you want to load them by yourself, you could also do it.
 * [jquery](https://code.jquery.com/) JS
 * [snackbarjs](https://cdnjs.com/libraries/snackbarjs) JS + CSS
 * [moment.js](https://cdnjs.com/libraries/moment.js/) JS